hesenhuseynov/CSharp.Via.CLR.Modern.Revision/book/chapter1/01-02-combining-managed-modules-into-assemblies.md

 ## ⭐ Assemblies: The Real Unit of Execution in .NET

-Although compilers produce modules, the CLR itself never works directly with modules.
-Instead, it operates exclusively on **assemblies** — the true building blocks of .NET applications.
+Although compilers produce modules (IL + metadata), the CLR’s binding and identity unit is the assembly.
+At runtime, the CLR resolves types using assembly identity, while the actual code and metadata still live in one or more loaded modules (including the manifest module).
 An **assembly** is more than just a file.
 It is a logical container, a self-describing unit that defines:
 * What code it contains
 * What resources it owns